 Day 10: Port Barton – Manila

-Once in Manila, why not take the opportunity to see it from above at one of our favorite bars?
-Head out to dinner in the lively Poblacion neighborhood (you’ll find plenty of tips in Best restaurants in Manila) and toast to an epic 10-day trip to the Philippines on the rooftop of the I’m Hotel or Dr. Wine Poblacion.
+Once in Manila, why not see it from above at one of our favorite bars?
+Head for dinner in the lively Poblacion neighborhood (you’ll find plenty of tips in Best restaurants in Manila) and toast to an epic 10-day trip to the Philippines on the rooftop at the I’M Hotel or Dr. Wine Poblacion.

 Recommended accommodation: